Arsenio Balisacan

-Prior to joining the UP faculty in 1987, Balisacan was also a research fellow at the East-West Center in Honolulu and an economist at the World Bank in Washington, DC.

-Thanks to his PhD in Economics from the University of Hawaii at Manoa, Secretary Balisacan is also a renowned and esteemed Academician of the National Academy of Science and Technology (NAST) since 2008.
+Balisacan also served as a research fellow at the East-West Center in Honolulu and an economist at the World Bank in Washington, DC prior to joining the UP faculty in 1987.
+As a PhD in economics from the University of Hawaii at Manoa, Balisacan is a renowned academician of the National Academy of Science and Technology (NAST) since 2008.

 Early years

 Balisacan was born in Solsona, Ilocos Norte, a remote town located at the foot of the Cordillera mountain range in Luzon.
 His father initially worked as a farm tenant tilling fields in a resource-poor, isolated village of the town.
 When their nun relative convinced his father to take on a janitorial job in Laoag City, however, his family had to make the difficult choice of leaving their farm life behind.
 During their life in the city, Balisacan, his parents, and his five other siblings had were left with little choice but to settle down in a precarious area of land (where they were later on be evicted from).
 Balisacan recalled that it was during his high school years when their family was forced out of the property and forced to go back to their tiny village at the easternmost part of Ilocos Norte.
 “It was tough.
 It was only later on that I realized that we were an informal settler.
 We were squatting in somebody’s land.
 [When] I was already in high school, we were evicted from that place, and we had to return to that old town of ours,” Balisacan shared.